GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-95/index.md

 `127.0.0.0.1` could also potentially be used to confuse users.
 [URLs with these hostnames are now rejected](https://www.chromestatus.com/feature/5679790780579840).

-## WebAssembly Cross-Origin Module Sharing
+## WebAssembly cross-origin module sharing

 [Chrome now deprecates sharing WebAssembly modules](https://www.chromestatus.com/feature/5650158039597056) between cross-origin, but same-site environments to